 Do I feel empathy? – This is part of the reason I was looking to do some personal development.
 Empathy has never been a strong point of mine.
 Putting myself “in other people’s shoes” is not something I can do without a lot of conscious effort to try and understand.
 Whether this is another Aphantasic trait or not, I’m not sure?
 Would it be easier if I could visualize?

 Can I recall films?
-Or is it only by plot? – Well, similar to books, I can recall plots, maybe some quotes and possibly some scenes (by detail, not imagery).
-For instance, in Star Wars I can recall Luke standing on a ridge next to a moisture farm looking out across a desert on a world with two suns.
-Even as I type this I’m not seeing it, but I’m recalling the detail of this iconic moment, i.e. the two suns, a desert, a ridge, etc. If I was any good at drawing, I could probably sketch the scene but I believe this may be through semantics as it certainly isn’t through imagery.
+Or is it only by plot? – Well, similar to books, I can recall plots, quotes, and scenes (by detail, not imagery).
+For instance, in Star Wars, I can recall Luke standing on a ridge next to a moisture farm looking out across a desert on a world with two suns.
+Even as I type this, I’m not seeing it, but I recall the detail of this iconic moment, i.e. the two suns, a desert, a ridge, etc. If I was any good at drawing, I could probably sketch the scene, but I believe this may be through semantics as it certainly isn’t through imagery.

 So, besides a realization that perhaps I navigate the World differently to some, what does the revelation that I am probably aphantastic actually mean to me?
 Well, in all honestly, not a lot.

-It has never (knowingly) impeded my progress in my career; maybe it has even helped as I am able to focus intently on a task and block out all distractions (particularly useful in my analyst days) both internal and external.
-Possibly, creative activities aren’t as forthcoming for me but learning strong foundations to apply when needed seems to work – it just may take me longer to get to the point of application.
+It has never (knowingly) impeded my progress in my career; maybe it has even helped as I am able to focus intently on a task and block out all distractions (particularly useful in my analyst days), both internal and external.
+Possibly, creative activities aren’t as forthcoming for me, but learning strong foundations to apply when needed seems to work – it just may take me longer to get to the point of application.
 I’ve even been creatively writing recently and manage to do it without visualizing – I literally do not know where the story is going until I put pen to paper.
-I have noticed though, that my stories don’t tend to visually characterize and believe that I would need a photo of someone to develop a character in any kind of depth.
-I’ve always had to write and draw things as people are explaining concepts and am always continuously flummoxed by how a movie director can have in mind how they want the movie to play out.
+I have noticed that my stories don’t tend to visually characterize and believe that I would need a photo of someone to develop a character in any depth.
+I’ve always had to write and draw things as people explain concepts and I am always continuously flummoxed by how a movie director can determine how they want the movie to play out.